speddings/cryptocurrencies/README.md

 **Use unsupervised machine learning to analyze cryptocurrencies.**

 # Overview
 The purpose of this analyisis is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for new investments for the Advisory Services Team at Accountability Accounting.
-The output is unknown, and therefore the best method of anaylisis is `unsupervised machine learning`, with clustering algorithms (KMean) and visualized with 2D and 3D scatter plots.
+The output is unknown, therefore the best method of anaylsis is *unsupervised machine learning* with clustering algorithms (KMean) and visualized with 2D and 3D scatter plots.

 # Resources
 Data Source: